 Kill Screen is a great print magazine about gaming, that also has an online variant.
 A List Apart is a fantastic source to learn more about the “why” behind trends in web design and development.
 Just don’t expect daily updates.

 Rock Paper Shotgun is a wonderful gaming journalism website that exclusively reports on the many wild happenings in PC Gaming.
 They post often, but are also filled with think pieces.
 The Verge is a tech culture website, and they are filled with sponsored content.
 But every now and then they publish a think piece that’s thought provoking enough.

 What’s holding you from starting your own online magazine?

-You can start your online magazine in a few clicks using our Themes Kingdom Managed platform.
+You can start your online magazine in a few clicks using any of our blog WordPress themes.
 It’s a great way to start any project.
 Pick our Ippo theme for WordPress as a base design for your magazine.
 Ippo flawlessly handles short text blog posts, dozens of images, or both in a single post.